General Transfer Credit Policy

-Students may not take more than a total of 19 credit hours in any single semester (14 during the summer) inclusive of Belmont credit hours and all attempted credit hours at other institutions.
-Standard exceptions to 19 maximum hours must be approved in advance by the Registrar and Dean using the Petition to Take Over Hours form.
+Students may not take more than a total of 19 credit hours in any single semester (16 during the summer) inclusive of Belmont credit hours and all attempted credit hours at other institutions.
+Standard exceptions to 19 maximum hours must be approved in advance by the Registrar and Dean using the Petition to Exceed Maximum Hours form.

 Concurrent enrollment is not allowed in the last 32 credit hours of a degree program without waiver of the Senior Residency requirement (see below).

 Requests that exceed the above provisions must be of an unusual or emergency nature to be granted.

 Tennessee Community College “Common” Course Number Equivalencies to Belmont

 The links below reflect current Belmont course equivalencies to Tennessee Community College courses (and other Tennessee Board of Regents Schools using the common state numbering system).
 Please note that while these are course equivalencies, specific category application toward the degree may be dependent upon choice of degree, major and how many courses are being transferred into Belmont.

 Transfer Equivalencies by Course Numbers Unique to the Institution